Karl Kiffe: Career

 Born in Los Angeles, Kiffe first attracted attention as winner of the annual Gene Krupa Contest in 1943.
 Succeeding Chuck Falkner as leader of the Hollywood Canteen Kids, Kiffe was featured in novelty numbers in several feature films before working as a single in Ken Murray's Blackouts.
 In July 1945 he was hired by Jimmy Dorsey, with whom he worked for about a year, and then again from July 1950 through February '53.
 Over the next decade, Kiffe worked with, among others, Stan Getz, Zoot Sims, Charlie Shavers, Red Norvo and Woody Herman, as well as singers Andy Williams, June Christy, and Ella Fitzgerald.

 Speaking in 1946, when asked which drummer he most admired, Kiffe cited the solos of Buddy Rich, while praising the big band work of Don Lamond and Jo Jones.

 Personal life

 In 1958, Kiffe married Carol Jean Beall in Las Vegas.
 They had two children.

+He was also a great friends of the musician and saxophonist Warne Marsh.